 6 Ways to Build Targeted Marketing Campaigns

-Many small- and mid-sized businesses are loath to launch a segmented marketing campaign.
-They’re so used to generic campaigns that the idea of launching a marketing effort that only appeals to a sub-group can be downright frightening.
+Many small- and mid-sized businesses are loath to launch targeted marketing campaigns.
+They’re so used to generic campaigns that the idea of launching a marketing effort that only appeals to a sub-group of customers or prospects can be downright frightening.

 The key: Remember that marketing to sub-groups is almost always much more lucrative than any generic campaign.
 Sub groups with a real affinity for your product or service will buy more, buy more often, and spread the good word about your business.